1927–28 in Mandatory Palestine football

-The 1927–28 season was the 1st season of competitive football in the British Mandate for Palestine under the Eretz Israel Football Association, which was established during the season, on 18 July 1928, and thus it can also be considered to be the first season of competitive football in Israel.
+The 1927–28 season was the first season of competitive football in the British Mandate for Palestine under the Eretz Israel Football Association, which was established during the season, on 18 July 1928, and thus it can also be considered to be the first season of competitive football in Israel.

 IFA Competitions

 1928 People's Cup

 The first State Cup, then called People's Cup was held during early 1928, with Hapoel Tel Aviv and Maccabi Hasmonean Jerusalem reaching the final.
 Hapoel won the cup by beating their opponents 2–0 in the final.
 However, the cup was later shared, as Maccabi Hasmonean appealed the result to the EIFA.

 Mond Cup

 During a visit to Palestine, Sir Alfred Mond suggested a forming a Jewish unified team to tour The UK.
 In order to set the squad of the team which will be sent abroad, a competition, named "Mond Cup", in honor of Sir Mond, was organized between the four top Jewish teams, Maccabi Tel Aviv, Hapoel Tel Aviv, Hapoel Haifa and Maccabi Hasmonean Jerusalem in which The four teams would play each other in a league format, after which the best players would be selected to the team.
-Eventually, after the competition, due to disagreements between the clubs no team was composed and the tour didn't take place.
+Eventually, after the competition, due to disagreements between the clubs no team was composed and the tour did not take place.

 The competition included the first ever competitive Tel Aviv derby match, which was played at Maccabi ground on 24 June 1928 and resulted in a 1–1 draw.
 The return fixture, played on 21 July 1928 was won 3–1 by Hapoel.